AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

 This must be done, at a minimum, per filament brand/type.
 It may vary by color or by roll, depending how consistent your filament brand of choice is.
 With KVP I am usually able to run the same EM for all colors.

 ## Background
-This is a bit of a debated subject.
-Ask ten people, get ten different opinions.
-I will try to explain my rationale.

 Getting the perfect extrusion multiplier (EM) is *crucial* for good looking prints.

+**If you want to skip past my rambling, click [:pushpin:here](/articles/extrusion_multiplier.md#method) to go straight to the instructions.**

+This is a debated subject, but I will try to explain my rationale.
 ### Methods I'm Not a Fan Of
-Again, *this is a debated subject*.
-I don't mean to imply that my below method is the "one true way" of calibrating your EM.
-I am still discovering things myself, and EM can even have different characteristics at different speeds.
 - #### Measuring Wall Thickness With Calipers
     - Some guides you will find online mention printing a single or two-walled object and measuring the thickness with calipers.
-        - While this *can* result in better dimensional accuracy, I find it to result in less attractive parts.
-This method has always resulted in more layer inconsistencies and rougher top surfaces for me.
-My personal approach is to tune until everything looks perfect, *then* to account for dimensions.
-All of my tuning methods are purely visual / based on intuition where possible.
+        - I simply never have good results with this approach, and different people seem to get (sometimes wildly) different results.

+        - The measured widths can vary depending where you measure it and how much pressure you use.

+        - Any layer wobble whatsoever (which all printers have, in varying degrees) causes these walls to measure thicker, which can throw things off.

         - This method assumes that you have good calipers, which many people don't.
-This can simply limit the accessibility and reliability.
-The measured widths can also vary depending where you measure it and how much pressure you use, so different people may have different experiences.
-        - If this method works better for you, by all means continue using it.
+This can simply limit the accessibility.
 - #### SuperSlicer Calibration
     - SuperSlicer has a built-in flow calibration tool, however I do not like this either, for a few reasons:
-        - It is very reliant on first layer squish.

         - Because it uses 100% infill, the first layer squish carries through all the way to the top.
+This causes your first layer squish to impact your results.

-        - It has ironing turned on by default.
+        - It has ironing turned on by default, which is an odd choice.

         - The objects are too small.
 It's normal for [:page_facing_up:smaller infill areas to look a bit more overextruded than larger infill areas.](/articles/troubleshooting/small_infill_areas_overextruded.md)

 ### Get your prints as smooth as a baby's bottom, THEN account for dimensions if needed.